The Hispanic Theological Initiative Consortium (HTIC)

 Forum for Theology and the Arts

 Union has long celebrated the connection between art and worship in all its forms, from the soaring choruses of gospel hymns to the quiet moments of inspired contemplation.
-The Forum for Theology and the Arts provides a multi-faceted space for the entire Union community to engage in the connections between art, religious traditions, spiritualty, and its personal, social, and political implications.
+The Forum for Theology and the Arts provides a multi-faceted space for the entire Union community to engage in the connections between art, religious traditions, spirituality, and its personal, social, and political implications.
 Through rituals, performance art, concerts, theater, exhibits, and literary workshops, this active engagement with the art and artists of New York enriches theological education, inviting broader convictions and deeper connections.
 Students who engage in this community of theological discovery come to appreciate the many ways artists lead in imagining possibilities.
 How they meet us with expressions of every kind of human yearning: what we desire, what we lament, how we move our bodies into knowing our next steps.
 The Forum provides those moments and spaces that remind us of courage, inspire us to action, urge our creativity, and stir our relationships with God and that which is most deep within us.
 “Artists are essential partners with theologians.
 They provide matter and substance for mystery and need.” —Janet Walton Professor of Worship

 Interfaith Women’s Residency Program

 Each year, six graduate students from Christian, Jewish, and Muslim faith backgrounds build an intentional community together on the Union campus.
 Developing relationships with one another, they explore the nuances of interreligious dialogue.
 No, it’s not the plot of a new reality TV show, it’s Union’s Interfaith Women’s Residency Program.
 A joint effort between the Institute for Women, Religion, and Globalization and the Office of Institutional Diversity and Community Engagement, this pilot program challenges students from diverse faith backgrounds to coexist in community for a full academic year.
 Residents share meals, courses, guided readings, and the unique opportunity to learn in-depth about the religious and spiritual lives of their neighbors.
 Each woman organizes activities for the group such as site visits to houses of worship, reading one another’s sacred texts, participating in spiritual practices, etc. Residents receive course credit, but more importantly they gain a first-hand understanding of the challenges and rewards of living in an interfaith environment.
+For more information, please contact the Program Director, Dr. Jane Huber.

 Union Seminary Quarterly Review (USQR)